 When this limitation occurs, you will see the event ID 4226 with error message "TCP/IP has reached the security limit imposed on the number of concurrent TCP connect attempts" in the application Event Log.

-The network scanning results provided by our program can be affected by this limitation.
+The network scanning and host monitoring results provided by our program can be affected by this limitation.
 Some hosts may not be found and the program can be locked by the system for 10 seconds or more periodically.

 If this does happen, please consider the following solutions: